 Small businesses with up to 25 full-time employees may be eligible for a tax credit to offset the cost of providing health insurance to employees.
 The full tax credit is available for employers with 10 or fewer full-time equivalent employees.

 To qualify, small businesses must:

-The tax credit has been available since 2010, and beginning in 2014, the tax credit will increase to up to 50 percent (35 percent for tax-exempt employees) of whichever is less:
+The tax credit has been available since 2010.
+It has increased to up to 50 percent (35 percent for tax-exempt employees) of whichever is smaller:

-Also, beginning in 2014, you’ll need to purchase coverage through HealthSource RI (see #3 below) to take advantage of the tax credit.
-Employers can only receive the credit for two consecutive taxable years.
+To take advantage of the tax credit, you need to purchase coverage through HealthSource RI (see #3 below).
+Beginning in 2014, employers can only receive the credit for two consecutive taxable years.

-In 2014, small businesses with up to 50 employees can purchase group coverage through HealthSource RI, our state's health insurance marketplace (also called an exchange).
-HealthSource RI is the only place that employers will be able to access the tax credits beginning in 2014.
+Small businesses with up to 50 employees can purchase group coverage through HealthSource RI, our state's health insurance marketplace (also called an exchange).
+HealthSource RI is the only place that employers can access tax credits.
 (See #2 above.)
 With HealthSource RI, you have two ways to cover your employees:

 If you don't qualify for tax credits or prefer to buy directly from Blue Cross, most of our plans offered through HealthSource RI will also be available—along with a few other options—through your broker or Blue Cross sales representative.
 Your broker can play a vital role in helping you evaluate your options as well as facilitate purchase directly from Blue Cross or through HealthSource RI.

-When you receive premiums for your 2014 health plan, they will be based on your employees' ages and the ages of their dependents.
+Premiums are based on your employees' ages and the ages of their dependents.
 Contract type (for example, an individual-only plan or a family plan), gender, and health status are not used to determine premiums.
-The family premium will be calculated by adding up the individual monthly premium amount for all family members.
+The family premium is calculated by adding up the individual monthly premium amount for all family members.
 There is a cap of three dependent children under age 21, so families will never pay for more than three dependents under age 21.